 - Hazardous waste and materials like chemicals, and solvents

 - Flammables and combustibles

 Insider’s Tip: Junk removal companies are subject to a variety of local, state and national laws regarding the handling of potentially dangerous items, so careful vetting is important to ensure responsible disposal.

-Due to the wide range of services they provide and huge variations in customer needs and job size, there’s really no way to get an accurate idea of how much your junk removal project will cost just by poking around on a website.
+Due to the wide range of services they provide and huge variations in customer needs and job size, junk removal prices vary.
+There’s really no way to get an accurate idea of how much your junk removal job will cost just by poking around on a website.

 However, according to homeadvisor.com: